Amazon offers a range of advertising solutions for brands and sellers of any size to meet their marketing goals and grow their business.

 Based on the keywords or products you want to target in your Amazon advertising strategy, your costs will change.

-Keyword targeting allows advertisers to choose keywords related to their product to determine which search queries they may appear for.
+Keyword targeting allows advertisers to choose keywords related to their product to determine which search queries they might appear for.

-Now, there are other considerations like keyword match type that will influence how Amazon matches your chosen keywords to a customer’s search queries, but this is basically how keyword targeting works.
+Now, there are other considerations like keyword match type that will influence how Amazon matches your chosen keywords to a customer’s search queries, but for the most part, this is how keyword targeting works.

 Successful keyword targeting campaigns help to drive impressions, ad clicks, and sales.
 If you don’t use the relevant, profitable keywords, you may get fewer clicks and conversions.
 On the other hand, if your keywords are irrelevant to what the shopper is looking for, you’re likely to waste ad dollars without conversions.